kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 - Some maintenance becomes simpler as the additional version data about features makes them easier to reason about and keep track of.

-#### Risk: Unintended and out-of-allowance compatibility skew
+#### Risk: Unintended and out-of-allowance version skew

-From @deads2k: "I see an additional risk of unintended and out-of-allowance compatibility skew between binaries.
+From @deads2k: "I see an additional risk of unintended and out-of-allowance version skew between binaries.
 A kube-apiserver and kube-controller-manager contract is still +/-1 (as far as I see here).
-This compatibility level, especially across three versions, makes it more likely for accidental mismatches.
+Compatibility and emulation versions, especially across three versions, makes it more likely for accidental mismatches.

 While a hard shutdown of a process is likely worse than the disease, exposing some sort of externally trackable signal for cluster-admins and describing how to use it could significantly mitigate the problem."